Class of 2017

 - Hometown: Los Altos, CA

 Lexi is passionate about the intersection of social justice, health, and well-being.
-She spends time volunteering in the South Bend community at the Sister Maura Brannick Health Clinic and Saint Joseph Regional Medical Center.
-She also tutors local elementary students.
-On campus, she is a research assistant for a project designing low and no-cost interventions that promote better food choices in school cafeteria environments through the Architecture, Health, and Sustainability Research Group.
-She is also the co-president of the Compassionate Care in Medicine Club and enjoys being a tutor for chemistry and calculus classes.
+She volunteered in the South Bend community at the Sister Maura Brannick Health Clinic and also tutored local elementary students.
+On campus, she was a research assistant for a project designing low and no-cost interventions that promote better food choices in school cafeteria environments through the Architecture, Health, and Sustainability Research Group.
+She was also a teaching assistant for the Honors Mathematics course.

-Lexi traveled to Quetzaltenango, Guatemala, for her Social Justice summer where she volunteered for the Primeros Pasos medical clinic, which provides the rural Palajunoj Valley access to medical care.
-There she worked as a fecal sample collector and laboratory and clinic assistant as part of a medication-based parasitic infection intervention program.
+For her Social Justice summer Lexi traveled to Quetzaltenango, Guatemala, where she volunteered for the Primeros Pasos medical clinic.
+The clinic provides the rural Palajunoj Valley access to medical care.
+She collected fecal samples and served as laboratory and clinic assistant as part of a medication-based parasitic infection intervention program.

 - Areas of Study: Biological Sciences; Philosophy